 To fill the gaps, I decided to try out a product called bondo.
 It smelled awful and it was tricky to work with because it dries very fast, but it did the job!
 It dries hard like concrete!

 Thankfully, there weren’t extreme gaps on all the stairs treads.
-Most of the gaps on the left side of the stairs were much smaller and could easily be filled with wood putty.
+Most of the gaps on the left side of the stairs were much smaller and could easily be filled with your standard wood filler!

 What if your wood treads are cracked in areas?